mergesort/Boutique/README.md

 ² Under the hood the Store is doing the work of saving all changes to disk when you add or remove objects.

-³ There are multiple cache invalidation strategies, `removeAll` would be useful when you are downloading completely new data from the server and want to avoid a stale cache.
+³ There are multiple cache invalidation strategies. `removeAll` would be useful when you are downloading completely new data from the server and want to avoid a stale cache.

-⁴ In SwiftUI you can even power your Views with `$items` and use `.onReceive()`` to update and manipulate data published by the Store's $items.
+⁴ In SwiftUI you can even power your `View`s with `$items` and use `.onReceive()` to update and manipulate data published by the Store's `$items`.

 ---